Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/03-procedural-generation/lecture-notes/06-pathfinding-part-3.md

 ## Today's Task

-In your `Pathfinder.cs` script, create a method called `FindPath`.
+In your `Pathfinder.cs` script, implement the method called `FindPath`.
 Use the following code as a starting point:

 ```csharp
 public class Pathfinder : MonoBehaviour